tomara-x/lapis/README.md

 - for functions that accept [`Shape`](https://docs.rs/fundsp/0.19.0/fundsp/shape/trait.Shape.html) as input, `Adaptive` and `ShapeFn` aren't supported
 - no closures and therefore none of the functions that take closures as input (yet)
 - no `break` or `continue` in loops
-- Net methods like `remove` don't return a node

 ## todo
 #[non_exhaustive, help_welcome]